1156UnderControl/docs-pt/source/docs/getting-started/getting-started-frc-control-system/how-to-wire-a-robot.rst

 to remove it shortly to cut, strip, and crimp the other end of the wire).
 Measure out the length of wire required to reach the positive terminal of the PDP.
 Prenda um terminal olho na ponta do fio vermelho 6AWG.
-Retire a porca rosqueada ao parafuso do lado "AUX" do main breaker
+Retire a porca rosqueada ao parafuso do lado "AUX" do main breaker, encaixe o terminal do cabo no parafuso e rosqueie a porca, prendendo-o.

 1. Corte, encaixa e crimpe o terminal ao "2nd end" do fio vermelho 6AWG.
 2. Utilizando o 7/16" box end, prenda o fio ao lado "AUX" do main breaker de 120A.